PrograMeiji/CollegeCode/README.md

 # CollegeCode
-code from the projects assign in my college career
+code from the projects assigned in my college career